-Health plans sold through the [insert name of state exchange] must meet comprehensive standards for items and services that must be covered.
+Health plans sold through the [insert name of state exchange] must meet comprehensive standards for a broad array of items and services that must be covered.
 (See Question 16.)
-To help consumers compare costs, plans available through the [insert name of state exchange] are organized in four tiers/levels, that estimate the generosity of the plans' coverage:
+To help consumers compare costs, plans available through the [insert name of state exchange] are organized in four tiers/levels that estimate the generosity of the plans' coverage: